bright/new-www/content/blog/2014-11-20-integrate-slf4j-with-crashlytics.md

 ## [Crashlytics](https://dev.twitter.com/products/crashlytics)

 Error reporting providers are getting more and more popular.
-There are plenty of options to choose from: [Raygun](https://raygun.io/), [Airbrake](https://airbrake.io/) and [Crashlytics](https://dev.twitter.com/products/crashlytics) are just frew examples.
+There are plenty of options to choose from: [Raygun](https://raygun.io/)and [Airbrake](https://airbrake.io/) are just few examples.
 At [Bright Inventions](/) we use the last one and are more and more pleased with it.
 Setting it up is really easy - if you don't mind installing an IDE plugin it provides.
 Frankly I would prefer being able to configure a project with a simple command line tool but I understand a motivation behind it which is making the installation as seamless as possible.

 Crashlytics let's you not only report [uncaught exceptions](http://developer.android.com/reference/java/lang/Thread.html#setDefaultUncaughtExceptionHandler(java.lang.Thread.UncaughtExceptionHandler)) but also handled errors with additional information provided by log entries: